 Cable appearing in Deadpool 2 was no big shock, considering that the post-credit scene for the original film spoiled it.
 The addition of Brolin was a bit of a surprise, especially because the actor is already busy portraying Thanos in the MCU.
 But Reynolds reportedly pushed hard for Brolin, who has been teased in several pictures showing off his look in the movie.

-More recently, Deadpool 2 has announced that Domino — a frequent love interest for both Deadpool and Cable in the comics — will be joining the entourage as well.
+Shortly after, Deadpool 2 has announced that Domino — a frequent love interest for both Deadpool and Cable in the comics — will be joining the entourage as well.
 Actress Zazie Beetz of the hit television show Atlanta is taking the role, and Reynolds has also shared a sneak peak on his personal Twitter account.
 Getting Deadpool, Cable, and Domino together seems like a perfect way for Deadpool 2 to lead right into X-Force.

 David Leitch takes over for Tim Miller